tonnytg/std_golang-wiki/bitwise/v1/Readme.md

 ### Bit Wise

-This is a simple library for doing bit wise operations in C++.
-It is a header only library and is very easy to use.
+This is a simple library for doing bit wise operations It is a header only library and is very easy to use.
 It is also very fast.

 This code use `Encode` and `Decode` functions to transform Message to Bits and Bits to Message.